moda20/FancyAlertPlugin/README.md

 **Cordova plugin : Fancy Alerts**
-This plugin is not yet available on NPM or via the cordova CLI.
+This plugin is available on NPM on https://www.npmjs.com/package/cordova-plugin-fancyalert .

 Platforms available : **android**